brucewlee/lftk/readme.md

 Each linguistic feature can either foundation or derivation.
 Derivation-type linguistic features are derived on top of foundation-type linguistic features.
 For example, the *total number of words* and the *total number of sentences* in a given text is a foundation feature.
 On the other hand, the *average number of words per sentence* is a derivation feature as it builds on top of the two aforementioned foundation features.

+Each linguistic feature also has an assigned language value.
+If the linguistic feature is universally applicable across languages, it is denoted "general".
+These general linguistic features can be used with any language given that spaCy has a supporting pipeline for that functionality in that language.
+This can be easily checked on [spaCy pipelines](https://universaldependencies.org/u/pos/).
+If the feature is designed for a specific language, like English, it is denoted with the specific language code.

 ### Programmatically Searching Linguistic Features

 ```python